Physician Assisted Suicide (PAS) in

 - Dianne posted: "I most defiantly support it. i also watched my mom slowly succumb to ALS.
 Luckily she contracted pneumonia which killed her.
 She always said if she choked or something happened 'don't bring me back to this life, let me go.'
 I was lucky as she moved in with us for the last four months and I was able to take care of her and I have some very precious memories of our wheelchair walks, laughs and just being at peace.
 She died at my house with the family at her side!
 I miss you mom!

 My parents were divorced.
 My Dad laid in a coma for 3 days dying of cancer.
 Why would anyone not let him go there was no return?
 As for waiting for government, what a joke! they have managed to make a mountain out of a mole hole.
 They will drag this out for 10 years!"

 - Tom posted: "To anyone who voted against doctor assisted suicide, you can go to hell.
 Imagine being diagnosed with ALS and having to go through what this woman had to go through.
 I'm sure your opinion would change."

 - Carmen posted: "Society is kinder to their pets than to humans.
 Long ago, law recognized ending pain and not prolonging an inevitable end is love.
 While animals cannot verbalized as humans their wishes but some do tell us their own way.
 That decision too is made with medical consultation.
 Life needs to be respected in all it's forms as does the best possible -- sometimes most difficult -- decision: death.
-Bravo for Alberta and the doctors."
+Bravo for [the province of] Alberta and the doctors."